-Brian Burke is currently the President of Hockey Operations for the Calgary Flames.
+Brian Burke is currently a Sports Analyst with Sportsnet.
+Prior to joining Sportsnet, Brian was most recently the President of Hockey Operations for the Calgary Flames.
+Burke has over 20 years of executive experience in the NHL.

 Prior to joining the Flames, Burke was named the President and General Manager of the Toronto Maple Leafs on November 29, 2008.
 Burke became the 13th General Manager in Maple Leafs history, bringing over 20 years of National Hockey League experience in various roles to the franchise.
 Brian was also named the General Manager of the U.S. National Team for the 2010 Olympics in Vancouver where his club captured the SILVER MEDAL.